Start Making Quality Films

 Where We Make Films

-In our pre-launch phase we will be making the films inside the M25 that surrounds London.
+We currently make films inside the M25 that surrounds London.
 However, as our membership grows we will be expanding that out to other areas.
-So sign up as a Casual member for free, and as soon as there are enough members in your area we will notify you and start making films near you.

-So if you belong to any filmmaking groups or clubs in your area, make sure you share this site and encourage them to join as a Casual member.Find out more...
+So if you have friends interested in filmmaking, make sure you encourage them to join too.Find out more...

 How We Make Films Works

-Every month we put a call out for scripts for the following month.
-We will select the top, workable scripts and issue them for our Obsessed and Enthusiast members to vote on.
+Every month we put a call out for scripts, and the top, workable scripts will be published for our Obsessed and Enthusiast members to vote on.

 Once we have a winning script we will secure a location and send out invitations for members to apply for the role* they would like to take on.
 Firstly, Obsessed members then Enthusiast and then Keen and finally Casual members.